kaboc/pot/packages/pottery/README.md

 You can use Pottery + Grab as an alternative to package:provider.

 There is however an important thing to remember.
-The extension methods of Grab require the `BuildContext` of the widget in which they are used, not the one passed to the `builder` function of Pottery.
+The extension methods of Grab require the `BuildContext` of the widget that has the Grab mixin, not the one passed to the `builder` function of [Pottery].

 ```dart
 class MyWidget extends StatelessWidget with Grab {